thestennettreport/TheStennettReport.github.io/index.md

 ## International Consequences

-1. **[Trade War 2.0: A Recipe for Economic Disaster and Higher Prices for All Americans](./consequences/international/trade_war.md):** Project 2025's protectionist trade policies will trigger a global trade war, raising prices, killing jobs, and harming American businesses and consumers.
-Discover the truth about tariffs and how to resist this dangerous agenda.
 1. **[Abandoning Ukraine: A Blueprint for Retreat, Appeasement, and a Russian Victory](./consequences/international/ukraine.md):** Will America abandon Ukraine under a second Trump term?
 Project 2025 and Agenda 47 suggest a chilling future for Ukraine and the world.
 Learn more and demand action from our leaders.
 1. **[Scorched Earth: The Conservative Plan to Unleash Environmental Devastation](./consequences/international/the_environment.md):** Project 2025's environmental agenda is a recipe for climate catastrophe.
 They plan to unleash polluters, gut regulations, and ignore the science.
 Learn how to fight for our planet's future.
 1. **[Poisoning the Partnership: The Devastating Impact on U.S.-Mexico Relations](./consequences/international/mexico.md):**  Project 2025's hardline policies threaten to poison the U.S.-Mexico relationship, fueling tensions and harming both nations.
 Learn how this agenda could destabilize the region and what you can do to promote cooperation.